AndreasxHoehn/QALE_Exemplar/readme.md

 health.
 In contrast to Healthy Life Expectancy (HLE), QALE moves away from a binary perspective on health (healthy at age X vs. unhealthy at age X+1) by capturing health on a more granular scale across the entire life course.
-The described research pipeline estimates QALE for Local Authority Districts in Scotland, England, and Wales based on publicly available data.
+The described research pipeline estimates QALE - alongside other summary health metrics such as Life Expectancy and Lifespan Variation - for Local Authority Districts in Scotland, England, and Wales based on publicly available data.
 This README file provides general guidance on how to run and control the underlying research pipeline.

 # Pre-Requisites
 In order to run the research pipeline in its entity from start to finish, there